SplineSketch: Even More Accurate Quantiles with Error Guarantees: Related Work

 The aforementioned quantile sketches form a basis for per-key quantile estimation (a simultaneous estimation of quantiles for multiple substreams in the main stream), as investigated in a recent line of work~\cite{dong.etal:2024:2024ieee40thint.conf.dataeng.icdea,guo.etal:2023:proc.29thacmsigkddconf.knowl.discov.datamin.,he.etal:2023:2023ieee39thint.conf.dataeng.icdea, shahout.etal:2023:proc.acmmanag.data}.

-Additionally, we remark that the idea of approximating the data distribution using splines is not new and has been widely used in computer science before, e.g., for query optimization~\cite{neumann.michel:2008:shar.datainf.knowl.} and indexing~\cite{kipf.etal:2020:} in database systems.
+Additionally, we remark that the idea of approximating the data distribution using splines has been widely used in computer science before, e.g., for query optimization~\cite{neumann.michel:2008:shar.datainf.knowl.} and indexing~\cite{kipf.etal:2020:} in database systems.